yegor256/blog/_drafts/exceptions.md

   * By the method [`openStream()`](https://docs.oracle.com/javase/7/docs/api/java/net/URL.html#openStream%28%29)
   * By the method [`toByteArray`](https://commons.apache.org/proper/commons-io/apidocs/org/apache/commons/io/IOUtils.html#toByteArray-java.io.InputStream-)

-No matter who throws, we catch it by the same `catch` block and rethrow with the same message.
-I believe, this is bad because the [context]({% pst 2015/dec/2015-12-01-rethrow-exceptions %}) of the error provided by rethrowing is less focused on the issue occured.
+No matter who throws, we catch it in the same `catch` block and rethrow with the same message.
+I believe that this is bad because the [context]({% pst 2015/dec/2015-12-01-rethrow-exceptions %}) of the error provided by rethrowing is less focused on the issue that occurred.

 I would suggest this refactoring
 (I don't close the input stream, which is wrong,